rui-batista/SAML.PoC/README.md

 # Contribute

-I Created this project to document and report my research about SSO with SAML authentication, in preparation to implement it in a client's old .NET 4.5 application.
+I created this project to document and report my research about SSO with SAML authentication, in preparation to implement it in a client's old .NET 4.5 application.
 Collaboration is not expected, but I am always ready to learn more.
 So if anyone wants to add any knowledge, point in better directions, or even correct some wrongs, feel free to participate.

-last updated: 2022-06-22 17:22:54
+last updated: 2022-06-23 10:52:52